Nithin3117/binance-futures-trading-bot/README.md

 - Executed Quantity (if available)
 - Average Price (if available)

-All API requests, responses, and errors are also saved in `logs/trading.log`.
+All API requests, responses, and errors are saved in `logs/trading.log`.

 ## Requirements

 - Python 3.x
 - Binance Futures Testnet Account
+- Binance Testnet API Key
-- Binance Testnet API Key and Secret Key
+- Binance Testnet Secret Key

 ## Note

-- This project is developed for the Binance Futures Testnet.
+- This project works with the Binance Futures Testnet.
+- Create a `.env` file and add your own Testnet API Key and Secret Key.
 - The `.env` file is not included in this repository for security reasons.
-- Use your own Testnet API credentials to run the project.

 ## Author

-**Nithin**
+**Nithin Bollineni**